dspinellis/git-issue/README.md

   In case the repository is part of a GitLab group, specify repository as groupname/reponame.
 * `git issue create`: Create the issue in the provided GitHub repository.
   With the `-e` option any escape sequences for the attributes present in the description, will be replaced as above.
-  This can be used to e.g export an unsupported attribute to GitHub as text.
+  This can be used to e.g. export an unsupported attribute to GitHub as text.
-* `git issue export`: Export issues for the specified project.
+* `git issue export`: Export modified issues for the specified project.
   Only the issues that have been imported and modified (or created by `git issue create`) by `git-issue` will be exported.
   With the `-e` option any escape sequences for the attributes present in the description, will be replaced as above.
-  This can be used to e.g export an unsupported attribute to GitHub as text.
+  This can be used to e.g. export an unsupported attribute to GitHub as text.
 * `git issue exportall`: Export all open issues in the database (`-a` to include closed ones) to GitHub/GitLab.
 Useful for cloning whole repositories.

 ### Help and debug